FusionAuth/fusionauth-site/site/_posts/2021-04-01-why-user-multi-factor-authentication.md

 excerpt_separator: "<!--more-->"
 ---

 As more of our lives and data move online, multi-factor authentication (MFA) becomes increasingly important to help keep our accounts secure.
 As a user, you should enable MFA on accounts with valuable data.
 But as a developer or software creator, you need a deeper understanding of MFA, why it's important and when to require it.
-Account security is no April Fool's joke.

 <!--more-->